 To protect and promote the interests of the aerospace manufacturing industry in the availability of suitable radio frequency resources, and in the formulation of rules and policies relating to the usage of the electromagnetic spectrum.

 Meetings and Other Council Activities

 AFTRCC’s affairs are conducted by its President, its Secretary and its Treasurer, and a Board of Directors.
-AFTRCC does not have a paid staff; all officers and Board Members are full time employees of their companies elected to their positions by the members.
+All officers and board members are full time employees of their companies elected to their positions by the members.